 The biopharmaceutical industry is intensely competitive and subject to rapid and significant technological change.
 Our competitors include multinational pharmaceutical companies, specialized biotechnology companies and universities and other research institutions.
-A number of pharmaceutical companies, including AbbVie, Allergan, AstraZeneca/MedImmune, Bayer, Bristol-Myers Squibb, Eisai,

-Eli Lilly, GlaxoSmithKline, Johnson & Johnson, Merck, Novartis, Novo Nordisk, Pfizer, Roche, Sanofi and Takeda, as well as large and small biotechnology companies such as 89Bio, Akero, Albireo, Amgen, Can-Fite, Cirius, Conatus, CymaBay, Enanta, Galectin, Galmed, Genfit, Gilead, Intercept, Inventiva, Madrigal, MannKind, MediciNova, Metacrine, Nalpropion, Terns, Viking, Vivus and Zafgen, are pursuing the development or marketing of pharmaceuticals that target the same diseases that are targeted by our most advanced product candidates.
-It is probable that the number of companies seeking to develop products and therapies for the treatment of cardio-metabolic disorders, liver, oncologic and ophthalmic diseases will increase.
+A number of pharmaceutical companies, including AbbVie, Allergan, AstraZeneca, Bayer, Boerhinger Ingelheim, Bristol-Myers Squibb, Eisai, Eli Lilly, GlaxoSmithKline, Johnson & Johnson, Merck, Novartis, Novo Nordisk, Pfizer, Roche, Sanofi and Takeda, as well as large and small biotechnology companies such as 89Bio, Akero, Albireo, Alentis, Amgen, Apellis, Ascletis, Axcella, Bird Rock, Can-Fite, Cirius, Enanta, Galectin, Galmed, Genfit, Gilead, Glympse, Immuron, Intercept, Inventiva, Iveric, Madrigal, MannKind, MediciNova, Metacrine, Mirum, Nalpropion, North Sea, Promethera, Salix, Scholar Rock, Seal Rock, Terns, Tiziana, Viking and Vivus, are pursuing the development or marketing of pharmaceuticals that target the same diseases that are targeted by our most advanced product candidates.
+It is probable that the number of companies seeking to develop products and therapies for the treatment of cardio-metabolic, liver, oncologic and ophthalmic diseases will increase.
 Many of our competitors have substantially greater financial, technical, human and other resources than we do and may be better equipped to develop, manufacture and market technologically superior products.
-In addition, many of these competitors have significantly greater experience than we have in undertaking preclinical testing and human clinical studies of new pharmaceutical products and in obtaining regulatory approvals of human therapeutic products.
-Accordingly, our competitors may succeed in obtaining FDA approval for superior products.
-Many of our competitors have established distribution channels for the commercialization of their products, whereas we have no such channel or capabilities.
+In addition, many of these competitors have significantly greater experience than we have in undertaking preclinical testing and human clinical trials of new pharmaceutical products and in obtaining regulatory approvals of human therapeutic products.
+Accordingly, our competitors may succeed in obtaining FDA approval for superior products or for other products that would compete with our product candidates.
+Many of our competitors have established distribution channels and commercial infrastructure to support the commercialization of their products, whereas we have no such channel or capabilities.
 In addition, many competitors have greater name recognition and more extensive collaborative relationships.
 Smaller and earlier-stage companies may also prove to be significant competitors, particularly through collaborative arrangements with large, established companies.